Insect morphology: Veins

 The costa (C) is the leading marginal vein on most insects, although a small vein, the precosta, is sometimes found above the costa.
 In almost all extant insects, the precosta is fused with the costa; the costa rarely ever branches because it is at the leading edge, which is associated at its base with the humeral plate.
 The trachea of the costal vein is perhaps a branch of the subcostal trachea.
 Located after the costa is the third vein, the subcosta, which branches into two separate veins: the anterior and posterior.
 The base of the subcosta is associated with the distal end of the neck of the first axillary.
 The fourth vein is the radius, which is branched into five separate veins.
 The radius is generally the strongest vein of the wing.
 Toward the middle of the wing, it forks into a first undivided branch (R1) and a second branch, called the radial sector (Ra), which subdivides dichotomously into four distal branches (R2, R3, R4, R5).
 Basally, the radius is flexibly united with the anterior end of the second axillary (2Ax).

 The fifth vein of the wing is the media.
 In the archetype pattern (A), the media forks into two main branches, a media anterior (MA), which divides into two distal branches (MA1, MA2), and a median sector, or media posterior (MP), which has four terminal branches (M1, M2, M3, M4).
 In most modern insects, the media anterior has been lost, and the usual "media" is the four-branched media posterior with the common basal stem.
 In the Ephemerida, according to present interpretations of the wing venation, both branches of the media are retained, while in Odonata, the persisting media is the primitive anterior branch.
 The stem of the media is often united with the radius, but when it occurs as a distinct vein, its base is associated with the distal median plate (m') or is continuously sclerotized with the latter.
 The cubitus, the sixth vein of the wing, is primarily two-branched.
 The primary forking takes place near the base of the wing, forming the two principal branches (Cu1, Cu2).
-The anterior branch may break up into a number of secondary branches, but commonly it forks into two distal branches.
+The anterior branch may break up into several secondary branches, but commonly it forks into two distal branches.
 The second branch of the cubitus (Cu2) in Hymenoptera, Trichoptera, and Lepidoptera, was mistaken by Comstock and Needham for the first anal.
 Proximally, the main stem of the cubitus is associated with the distal median plate (m') of the wing base.